dj-zhou/one-third-hal-stm32/examples/README.md

 #include "stime-scheduler.h"
 ```

+where we configure the system tick to 2Khz.
+We can revise it to `_STIME_4K_TICK`, etc, while the revision will not change the GPIO blink rate.

 #### `003-f107vc-console-printf`

-Setup a UART/USART port as the console, and use the console to print data, just like use it as `printf()` in `stdio.h`.
+Setup a UART/USART port as the console, and use the console to print data, just like using it as `printf()` in `stdio.h`.

 * The example code uses `UART5` on PC12 (TXD) and PD2 (RXD) as the console, configure it in `config.h` as: